 The Skedda application-hosting servers receive an "A" grade from the independent, industry-standard Qualys SSL Labs server test.
 You can run the test on demand and view the report for yourself.
 The report notes that we're not vulnerable to some of the more recent vulnerabilities like BEAST, POODLE and Heartbleed.

 On the client layer, we use industry-standard techniques to help prevent phishing and hacking attacks.
 For example, we use the Synchronizer token pattern to fight cross-site request forgery, and validate all user-input for HTML/script and injection.
+To help prevent dictionary attacks, our login mechanism additionally employs account lock-out functionality if an incorrect login password is entered multiple times.

 The cookies sent from the server to the client for authentication and request-verification purposes are always marked with "HttpOnly" and "Secure" attributes, and have their domain and path values appropriately set for use with Skedda.